WaterPancake/pathFinder/README.md

+## Important Please Read
+Added geolocation to get the user location.
+Howver this requires you to to install a local SSL certificate.

 ## Dependencies

 Both the Frontend and Backend of this application may have dependencies that are required for it to run.
 Follow these steps to install the necessary dependencies: